ties2/ComputerVision-DataScience-Master/lectures/machine learning/Supervised Machine Learning: Regression and Classification.markdown

 When the test triggers, it means the gradient is close to zero, and any further updates to the weights are negligible.

 ---

+## Deep Learning Frameworks

+Deep Learning Frameworks are powerful, specialized software libraries that provide the tools, structures, and optimized functions needed to efficiently build, train, and deploy complex neural network models.

+They abstract away the heavy, low-level mathematics (like calculating derivatives for Gradient Descent) and allow machine learning engineers to focus on the model's architecture and data.

+Why They Are Essential
+Deep learning requires intensive computation, primarily consisting of vector and matrix operations.
+Frameworks handle this by:

+1. Vectorization & Hardware Acceleration: They are built on highly optimized backends (like C++ or CUDA) that efficiently run calculations in parallel on GPUs, making the training of huge models feasible.

+2. Automatic Differentiation (Autograd): This is the core feature.
+Frameworks automatically calculate all the necessary gradients (derivatives) needed for Gradient Descent.
+This saves developers from the tedious, error-prone task of manually deriving and coding the gradients for every layer of a complex neural network.

+3. Model Building: They provide high-level APIs (Application Programming Interfaces) that make defining complex network layers (like convolutional or recurrent layers) simple and modular.

+The Two Most Popular Deep Learning Frameworks:
+PyTorch
+TensorFlow